Woody Allen: Awards and honors

 Over his more than 50-year film career, Allen has received many award nominations.
 He holds the record for most Academy Award nominations for Best Original Screenplay, with 16 nominations and three wins (Annie Hall, Hannah and Her Sisters, and Midnight in Paris).
 Allen has been nominated for Best Director seven times and won for Annie Hall.
 Three of Allen's films have been nominated for Academy Award for Best Picture, Annie Hall, Hannah and Her Sisters, and Midnight in Paris.

 Allen shuns award ceremonies, citing their subjectivity.
 His first and only appearance at the Academy Awards was at the 2002 Oscars, where he received a standing ovation.
-As a New York icon, he had been asked by the Academy to introduce a film montage of clips of New York City in the movies that Nora Ephron compiled to honor the city after the 9/11 attacks.
+As a New York icon, he had been asked by the academy to introduce a film montage of clips of New York City in the movies that Nora Ephron compiled to honor the city after the 9/11 attacks.

 Allen has received numerous honors, including an Honorary Golden Palm from the Cannes Film Festival in 2002 and a Career Golden Lion from the Venice International Film Festival in 1995.
 He also received a BAFTA Fellowship in 1997, a Lifetime Achievement Award from the Directors Guild of America and a Golden Globe Cecil B. DeMille Award in 2014.
 He was elected a member of the American Philosophical Society in 2010.
 In 2015, the Writers Guild of America ranked his screenplay for Annie Hall first on its list of the "101 Funniest Screenplays" and included four of his screenplays on its list of the "101 Greatest Screenplays".
 In 2011, PBS televised the film biography Woody Allen: A Documentary on its series American Masters.
 Annie Hall and Manhattan have been included in the National Film Registry by the Library of Congress as "culturally, historically or aesthetically significant".

 In 2004, Comedy Central ranked Allen fourth on a list of the 100 greatest stand-up comedians, while a UK survey ranked Allen the third-greatest comedian.
+Time magazine called The Purple Rose of Cairo one of the 100 best films of all time.
+Allen has called it one of his three best films, with Stardust Memories and Match Point.